 Elements that make up the purpose of the Act Examination of objective in meeting the Act's purpose Enabling - social wellbeing Ease of movement to, within and around Enabling - economic wellbeing Centres will enable people to provide for their social, economic and cultural Enabling - cultural wellbeing wellbeing in a safe and efficient manner.
-Enabling - health and safety Expenditure on roading is a significant cost to the city, so ensuring land use activities are geared toward maintaining an efficient and sustainable transport network will provide for the city's economic wellbeing as well as health and safety.
+Enabling - health and safety Expenditure on roading is a significant cos to the city, so ensuring land use activities are geared toward maintaining an efficient and sustainable transport network will provide for the city's economic wellbeing a well as health and safety.
 Due to the number and spread of Business Areas throughout the city, it is important to ensure that transport issues are managed to promote connectivity.
-Sustaining the potential of natural and physical resources Promoting efficient access is a way of sustaining the potential of resources, Safeguarding life-supporting capacity including the roading network, the life- supporting capacity of specified resources, Avoiding, remedying, or mitigating any adverse effects on the environment such as air, while also minimising adverse environmental effects, such as emissions carbon monoxide and noise from traffic.
+Sustaining the potential of natural and physical resources Promoting efficient access is a way of sustaining the potential of resources, including the roading network, the life-supporting capacity of specified resources, such as air, while also minimising adverse environmental effects, such as emissions of carbon monoxide and noise from traffic.
+Safeguarding life-supporting capacity Avoiding, remedying, or mitigating any adverse effects on the environment